| Tuesday, March 15, 2016"Zootopia" 12:49 am edt “Zootopia” takes place

 of the already-sloggy “Hunger Games” series, the odds are never in its favor.
 One and a Half Stars out of Five.

-"The Peanuts Movie" “Peanuts,” the comic-and-cartoon
+12:30 am edt “Peanuts,” the comic-and-cartoon

 franchise created by Charles M. Schultz about perpetual loser Charlie Brown and his beagle Snoopy, is getting its first big-screen